openbmc/docs/tof/membership-and-voting.md

 determining metrics for the next election / membership cycle.)
 In any election cycle, normal developers are given a vote weight of 1 and highly-productive developers are given a vote weight of 3.

-Membership is determined using data from the previous 6 months of development contributions.
-Using this data, the TOF will publish a list of Active Members of the two tiers.
-An individual who was an Active Member of a tier in the preceding 6 months, but does not qualify in the most recent 6 months, will be listed as an Member Emeritus for 6 months.
-Both Active and Emertius members are eligible for elections.

 Any individual who feels their contributions to the project were not recognized by the existing metrics may petition the TOF for inclusion in either tier and